haroldchoi/haroldchoi/index.md

 Perform necessary data pre-processing steps and fed into any classification algorithm within the Scikit-Learn Python module.
 Given a dataset with loan history, salary and other descriptive features of loan applicants, various algorithm are used to perform predictions on loan approval or rejection of a bank.

 [SEA Limited Full Stock Price Prediction (written in Python)](/pdf/SEA_Limited_Stock price_prediction.ipynb)

----
----
-[SEA Limited, Tencent, Alibaba Returns and Sharpe Ratio (written in Python)](/pdf/SEA_Alibaba_Tencent_analysis_sharpe_sd.ipynb)

 Importing stock price data from Yahoo Finance and perform analysis using data visualisation of excess returns, volatility, volume and price movement.
 Predicting SEA Limited stock price with a LSTM model.

+[SEA Limited, Tencent, Alibaba Returns and Sharpe Ratio (written in Python)](/pdf/SEA_Alibaba_Tencent_analysis_sharpe_sd.ipynb)

+Comparing SEA Limited stock price with various competitors and calculating sharpe ratio and standard deviation to find out which stock has the best return for a given level of risk and volatility.

 ---